-The Company has determined its warrant to be a Level 3 fair value measurement and has remeasured using the Black-Scholes option pricing model to calculate its fair value using the following assumptions:
+The Company has determined its warrant to be a Level 3 fair value measurement and has remeasured using a Binomial Tree option pricing model to calculate its fair value using the following assumptions:

-March 31, 2022 December 31, 2021
+September 30, 2022 December 31, 2021

 Expected annual dividend yield - % - %

-Expected volatility 58.1 % 59.6 %
+Expected volatility 96.7 % 59.6 %

-Risk-free rate of return 2.39 % 0.97 %
+Risk-free rate of return 4.18 % 0.97 %

-Expected option term (years) 2.75 3.0
+Expected option term (years) 2.25 3.0

 The expected term of the warrants granted are determined based on the duration of time the warrants are expected to be outstanding.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant.
-The expected volatility was based on the Company's capital structure and volatility of similar entities referred to as guideline companies.
+For September 30, 2022, the expected volatility was calculated based on the specific volatility of PCT's publicly-traded common stock.
+For December 31, 2022, the expected volatility was based on the Company's capital structure and volatility of similar entities referred to as guideline companies.
 In determining similar entities, the Company considered industry, stage of life cycle, size and financial leverage.
 The dividend yield on the Company's warrants is assumed to be zero as the Company has not historically paid dividends.
-The fair value of the underlying Company shares was determined using the Black-Scholes calculation.
+The fair value of the underlying Company shares was determined using the Binomial Tree model calculation.